TheCrunching/MuddyBot/README.md

 # A twitch bot

-This is a twitch bot I made for Mud Flaps!
+This is a twitch bot I made for [MudFlaps](https://discord.com/invite/mudflaps).

 ## Building